-The good news is that the second Suicide Squad movie, directed by James Gunn is a hell of a lot better than the first one.
+The good news is that the second DCU Suicide Squad movie, directed by James Gunn, is a hell of a lot better than the first one.

 Ready to start your DCEU journey?
 DC movies in order

-The power of voice acting should never be underestimated, as Idris Elba shows us in the Disney live-action remake of The Jungle Book.
-He sneers his way through the sinister role of Shere Khan so excellently that it genuinely brings a shiver down my spine.
+The power of voice acting should never be underestimated, as Elba showed us in the Disney live-action remake of The Jungle Book.
+He sneers his way through the sinister role of Shere Khan so excellently that it genuinely sends a shiver down my spine.